Cash is king in Las Vegas, and it’s not just in the casinos.

-- GDP for the Las Vegas-Henderson-Paradise, NV MSA is nearly $129 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 33% over the past decade.7
+- GDP for the Las Vegas-Henderson-Paradise, NV MSA is over $119 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 38% over the past decade.7

-- Job sectors in Las Vegas showing the fastest signs of recent growth are manufacturing, trade and transportation, professional and business services, and leisure and hospitality.
+- Job sectors in Las Vegas showing the fastest signs of recent growth are leisure and hospitality, professional and business services, information, and trade and transportation.

 - Industries targeted to ensure the continued growth and success of Las Vegas and Southern Nevada include general and advanced manufacturing, creative industries, clean technologies, transportation and logistics technologies, healthcare services, and information and communication technologies.9